somphene/somphene.github.io/research/index.md

 ---
 ### Major Research Themes
+These are guided by some deeply fundamental questions that have emerged repeatedly in my work over the years.
+Please click on the links for detailed description.
 * [Design Optimization of Metamaterials for Cloaking](/research/cloakingviametamaterials/)
 * [Geometric Analysis and Steklov Eigenvalues](/research/geometricanalysis)
 * [BCS theory of Superconductivity for high temperature superconductors](/research/bcssuperconductivity)